-Effective June 1, 2011, the Company entered into an executive management consulting services agreement with one of its directors (the "Executive Director").
+Effective June 1, 2011, the Company entered into an executive management consulting services agreement (the "Agreement") with one of its directors (the "Executive Director").
 The Executive Director was paid a daily rate for invoiced time as services were provided.
-Under the agreement, the Executive Director was granted 200,000 stock options on June 21, 2011 with 50,000 options vesting on each of September 1 and December 1, 2011, and March 1 and June 1, 2012.
-The options have a five-year life and an exercise price of \$0.35.
-The Executive Director was also entitled to certain cash bonuses based upon his material contribution to the Company successfully achieving any or all of a license agreement, a collaboration agreement or a financing.
-Compensation paid under the agreement for fiscal 2012 included \$169,667 for services and \$33,220 in bonuses.
+Under the Agreement, the Executive Director was granted 200,000 stock options on June 21, 2011 with 50,000 options vesting on each of September 1 and December 1, 2011, and March 1 and June 1, 2012.
+The options had a five-year life and an exercise price of \$0.35.
+The Executive Director was also entitled to certain cash bonuses based upon his material contribution to the Company successfully achieving any or all of a license agreement, a collaboration agreement, or a financing.

-The initial term of the agreement expired on May 31, 2012 and automatically renewed for a one year term expiring on April 30, 2013.
-Under this agreement, the Executive Director billed for his services at an agreed daily rate prorated for partial days.
-The Executive Director was also granted 200,000 stock options with 50,000 vesting on September 10 and December 1, 2012 and March 1 and June 1, 2013.
-The options have a five-year life with an exercise price of \$0.14.
-Compensation paid under the agreement for fiscal 2013 included \$175,174 for services and \$5,560 in bonuses.
-This agreement automatically renewed on June 1, 2013.
+The Agreement was renewed on May 1, 2013 and again on May 1, 2014 for one year terms respectively.
+Under these Agreements, the Executive Director billed for his services at an agreed daily rate prorated for partial days.
+The Executive Director was also granted 200,000 stock options upon each renewal with 50,000 stock options vesting quarterly from the starting date of each renewal.
+The options had a five-year life with an exercise price of \$0.14 and \$0.24 respectively.